 - Moving & Handling

 All of the Personal Assistants approved by this Scheme must meet standards covering Promotion of Users’ Rights, Confidentiality, Independence and Risk.
 Approved Personal Assistants are required to sign up to Terms and Conditions as well as codes of conduct.

 An Approved Assistant

-- All training, checks and vetting are provided by Bracknell Forest Council.
+- All training, checks and vetting are provided by Action for People

-- Being on the Council database of Approved Personal Assistants will help potential service users to find you.
+- Being on the SWC database of Approved Personal Assistants will help potential service users to find you.

-- As an Approved Personal Assistant all the necessary checks will have been carried out in advance by the Council.
+- As an Approved Personal Assistant all the necessary checks will have been carried out in advance by the Action for People.
 This will save you and your employer time as well as money.

 - Finally, by achieving Approved status you show commitment to and evidence of adhering to high professional standards in social care.
 This gives you a distinct advantage over other candidates.